Recruiting At-Risk Youth to Contractor Supplies Distribution: Franklinton Rising

 The program works with 5-10 young adults at a time to send them through the basic curriculum of Associated Builders and Contractors (ABC) Training Center which gives them some basic comfort with tools and focuses a lot on safety.
 Once this training is complete they start learning hands on by actually doing complete renovations on homes in Franklinton area.
 Of course this would not be possible without some really great support from the professionals actually doing the work.
 The Roofing Company Muth Roofing, Plumbing WaterWorks, Heating/Cooling CustomAir, Lumber/Materials Strait & Lamp Group, Mooney & Mosses among many others.
 These companies are sending their senior staff (with training experience) to work with these youth and actually teach them their trade on the job while doing the work.

 This program actually provides one of the best pathways to a career we’ve seen for any high school aged person.
 Of course the ABC Training Center encourages these students to continue their training through any of their dozen apprenticeship programs while they work and earn a living.
 A serious student could be working as a full licensed professional making $50-60K before others their age would ever finish college.
+This is good for recruiting into the industrial and contractor supplies distribution industry.

 Ohio Power Tool Franklinton